Swag-Discord-Bot/Swag-Docs/docs/Home.md

 *Last updated Oct 16, 2021.*

-Welcome to Swag's Documentation!
+Welcome to Swag's documentation!
 The easiest way to get started is by mentioning Swag in chat, you'll get a response with useful information on how to view the list of commands.
 (Ex. swg!help)

 Before you get started with Swag theirs a few things you need to know:
 - Swag needs permission to perform certain actions, most of the time you'll get a message saying Swag doesn't have the correct permissions.
 However, if Swag can't send a message in the channel then Swag won't send anything and will stop the current action being performed.